 The whole process takes 3 to 5 seconds and you will only feel mild discomfort.
 Keep in mind that feeling uncomfortable for five seconds can potentially save you a lot of lasting pain and suffering.

-Men usually only go to the doctor when they are seriously hurt or they are experiencing a major lifestyle issue like urinary infection or erectile dysfunction.
+Men usually only go to the doctor when they hurt themselves or they are experiencing a major lifestyle issue like urinary infection or erectile dysfunction.
 In other words, men are not great at seeking healthcare solutions on their own.

 This is why many cases of prostate cancer go undiagnosed until it is too late.
 Also, most prostate cancer patients don’t show any symptoms or signs, until the disease is in a highly advanced stage.
 A screening or exam is the only way to catch cancer early on.